Sketch of the Guantanamo Bay courtroom by Janet Hamlin.

 In his 29-page ruling, Air Force Col. Matthew McCall wrote that the three plea deals remain “valid and enforceable” and that he would schedule a hearing for a future date to officially enter the guilty pleas.

-The ruling marked the latest twist in the highest-profile dispute to consume the fraught military commission, which dates to the May 2012 arraignment.
+McCall's ruling and the government's response were the latest twists in the highest-profile dispute to consume the fraught military commission, which dates to the May 2012 arraignment.
 Susan Escallier, appointed to the role of convening authority in August 2023, signed plea deals with the accused plot mastermind, Khalid Shaik Mohammad, and two co-defendants on July 31.

 In the agreements, Mohammad, Walid bin Attash and Mustafa al Hawsawi agreed to plead guilty to all charges related to their alleged roles in the 9/11 attacks in exchange for the death penalty being removed as a sentencing option.
 On Aug.
 2, amidst intense political opposition, Sec. of Defense Lloyd Austin issued a memorandum to Escallier stating that he was withdrawing from the deals and reserving the authority to himself to reach any such agreements.